jramapuram/BYOL/README.md

 # SimCLR-pytorch

 An implementation of [SimCLR](https://arxiv.org/abs/2002.05709) with DistributedDataParallel (1GPU : 1Process) in pytorch.
-This allows scalability to batch size of 4096 (suggested by authors) using 64 gpus, each with batch size of 64.
+This allows scalability to batch size of 4096 (suggested by authors) using 64 gpus, each with batch size of 64 at a resolution of 224x224x3 in FP32 (see below for FP16 support).

 ## Usage Single GPU